-If you know the amount of charge contained within a Gaussian surface, then the total flux of the Electric Field generated by the enclosed charge is calculated from Gauss' Law.
+If you know the amount of charge contained within a Gaussian surface, then the total flux of the electric field generated by the enclosed charge is calculated from Gauss' Law.

 As a demonstration, imagine a pair of cats that have charges placed on them by their loyal masters.
 Although the contours of the cats' elegant frames represent a complicated geometry, calculating the flux is a simple task if the charge on the cats is known.
 The flux through the Gaussian surface in Figure 1 is given by Gauss' law